christian-byrne/python-interpreter-node/README.md

       print(image1) # works
       print(len(text1)) # works
       ```
-- To understand the type and shape of the input images/masks, please refer to the [Images, Latents, and Masks section of comfydocs.org](https://www.comfydocs.org/essentials/custom_node_images_and_masks).
+- To understand the type and shape of some of the inputs, please refer to the [Images, Latents, and Masks section of comfydocs.org](https://www.comfydocs.org/essentials/custom_node_images_and_masks).
+- This situation is unlikely to occur, but try to avoid re-assigning variables to objects of a different type.
+You may lose access to some instance methods.
+If it must be done (e.g., to get an ouput of a novel type), just do it at the end of the code, and use your own variables in the meantime.

 ## Examples